 That's my greatest fear.

-I mean, John McCain's sitting there criticizing uh the president, but John McCain, this problem's been going on and slowly escalating.
+I mean, John McCain's sitting there criticizing the president, but John McCain, this problem's been going on and slowly escalating.

 Isn't that the same guy?

-Same guy, and you know, he just is taking swipes at the president.
+And, you know, he just is taking swipes at the president.

-You don't have to be so ruined.
+You don't have to talk to Ruins.

-Not that hard to remember, forget his last name.
+Not that hard to remember.

 Nobody can say it.